lambdaclass/concrete/ROADMAP.md

 `CoreCertificateV1` independent checker, and Task R-0299 translation validation are not the finish line — they are the incremental ladder toward proving each pass semantics-preserving in Lean against the interpreter reference, so the compiler leaves the TCB entirely.
-Concrete is uniquely positioned for this: it is Lean-hosted, so the compiler's correctness proof and users' program proofs share ONE kernel — collapsing "trust the prover" and "trust the compiler" into a single trusted base no other verified-compiler effort (CompCert, CakeML) has.
+Concrete's intended differentiator is that its Lean-hosted compiler-correctness work and selected user-program proofs can share one kernel and one evidence pipeline.
+CompCert and CakeML remain peer references for verified-compilation and bootstrap discipline, not projects this roadmap claims to surpass.
+The 6B fact-centralized IR and interpreter-as-oracle are the
-The 6B fact-centralized IR and interpreter-as-oracle are the runway: each pass is a clean function over committed facts with a reference semantics to prove against, so passes should be built PROVABLE-FIRST, not merely consistent.
+runway: each pass is a clean function over committed facts with a reference semantics to prove against, so passes should be built PROVABLE-FIRST, not merely consistent.
 This names the endpoint so intermediate design choices bend toward it; it does not schedule a multi-year proof now, and it must not starve the near-term or the external trial.
 The complementary rewrite-passes-in-Concrete route is Task R-0413; the shorter path is proving the existing Lean-hosted passes here.

 ### Task R-0260